CrystalDoesDesign/hithere/README.md

 # hi there
-first base location, I guess I can practice some coding in here now!
+first base location, I <strong>guess</strong> I can practice some coding in here now!